01305 239839

 Working with the Friends of Radipole Park to improve facilities that will enhance community use in the future.

-Tumbledown Community Growing is a 27 acre former farm being transformed into a community asset by local residents, volunteers schools, colleges and community groups.
+Tumbledown Community Growing is a 27 acre former farm being transformed into a community asset for local residents, volunteers, schools, colleges and community groups.

 CLOCKHOUSE PROJECT